 Before negotiations begin, the plaintiff must formally file the lawsuit, and then the defense attorney must be given adequate time to perform all pretrial explorations and research.
 The magnitude of the injury case determines how the rest of the suit will progress.
 In smaller instances, the two opposing lawyers will simply negotiate back and forth until the plaintiff chooses to accept an offer from the defense.

 In many cases, the defense attorney is representing an insurance company.
 If the insurance company does not feel ready to begin earnest settlement discussions, then the case will come to a standstill.
 However, if you were injured by someone, and you find yourself waiting on their insurance company’s response, have no fear: Your attorney should know this often is a good thing.

 Defense lawyers and insurance companies use this strategy to test the plaintiff’s willingness to settle.
 You do not want to seem too eager, because this will let them know they can lower their offer.
 Every case is different, and it’s not uncommon for personal injury claims to take months or years to resolve.
 Patience isn’t just a virtue — it can also be the key to receiving a fair and just settlement.

 It’s important to remember that a cash settlement’s purpose is to make one “whole” again.
 The goal is not to put the plaintiff in a better financial position, but to cover the out-of-pocket expenses they have accrued as a result of the incident and give them the money they need to cover future expenses and restore as much normalcy to their life as possible.
-Some important questions to consider prior to distributing payment include:

 If you or someone in your family are injured due to someone’s negligence, it is imperative to contact an attorney as soon as you can so they can begin properly documenting all treatments, procedures or surgeries immediately.